Volunteer Opportunities

 Click on the events and activities listed below for details.
 Then submit the form at bottom of page with your volunteer preferences.
 Floatzilla and Taming of the Slough have their own volunteer page and the link is listed under the event details below.

+Channel Cat Talks and Riverine Walks will be held in the end of May through August and volunteers are needed to assist aboard the Channel Cat Water Taxi and at the various Riverine Walk locations.
 Volunteers will help with distributing audio equipment and sign-in of attendees at the various programs.
-If you're interested in volunteering, please call (563) 322-2969 or email Philip Tunnicliff at ptunnicliff@riveraction.org.
+If you're interested in volunteering, please call (563) 322-2969 or email Ashley Hamerlinck at ahamerlinck@riveraction.org.

-Ride and Seek 2020 did not require any volunteers.
-We will update here if we require volunteers in 2021.
-If you'd like to join the Ride and Seek planning committee, send an email to Noah Truesdell at ntruesdell@riveraction.org
+Explore and Seek is back in 2024 and seeking volunteers.
+If you'd like to join the Explore and Seek planning committee, send an email to Ashley Hamerlinck at ahamerlinck@riveraction.org

 Locations include: